Faten-Org/azure-aks-actions/README.md

 GitHub Actions gives you the flexibility to build an automated software development lifecycle workflow.
 The Kubernetes action azure/aks-set-context@v1 facilitate deployments to Azure Kubernetes Service clusters.
 The action sets the target AKS cluster context, which could be used by other actions like azure/k8s-deploy, azure/k8s-create-secret etc. or run any kubectl commands.
 Check: https://github.com/Azure/actions-workflow-samples/tree/master/Kubernetes

 In this example, the workflow is already created in .github/workflows/main.yml.
 Check this file and change the values for the CLUSTER_NAME, CLUSTER_RESOURCE_GROUP and NAMESPACE environment variables.

+## Pro Tip - Stop the AKS cluster when not in use

+(Stop and Start an Azure Kubernetes Service (AKS) cluster (preview))[https://docs.microsoft.com/en-gb/azure/aks/start-stop-cluster]